 One would probably think that I am thrilled to have won this battle of right and wrong.
 You might think that I really “stuck it to the man,” or something like that.
 However, I am anything but happy with the entire sequence of events.
 I’m sad and angry.
 I’m deeply concerned with what has become of customer service.
 I also wonder what would have happened if this same situation happened to someone who was unable to state their own case.
 What about someone who didn’t have the energy or knowledge to fight for a rightful refund?

 What is someone supposed to do when they find themselves in a situation like this?
 What recourse do we have if we find ourselves on the receiving end of bad customer service — or worse yet — being blatantly ripped off?
-Unfortunately, it is starting to seem like good customer service is a thing of the past.
-Furthermore, it appears that some big businesses have become increasingly brazen in their attempts to increase profits.
-However, there is no reason to adopt a victim mentality.
-Actually, there are a lot of steps that one can take in order to ensure justice for their particular situation.
+There are steps you can take to ensure justice:

 - Start by asking to speak to a manager or supervisor.
 Speak to the highest-level person you can access and be open to resolving the situation with them.
 This is an important first step in customer service and might be enough to resolve an issue before it needs to be escalated any further.

 - File a report with the Better Business Bureau.
 For those in good standing with the BBB, this can result in quick action in your favor.
 Businesses who care about their reputation do not want a negative complaint on their record.
 You can file your complaint in the United States and Canada at bbb.org.

 - Contact your credit card company.
 If you paid with plastic, certain credit card companies can work with you to withhold payment until a resolution is reached or even resolve the issue for you.
 Choosing this option might be all it takes to settle a dispute.
 When a company’s own money is on the line, they may be more willing to negotiate.